What is the cheapest place to nomad in 2026

 A laptop on a beach in Bali.
 Coconut in hand.
 Sunset coworking spaces.
 Endless Instagram reels about “escaping the system.”

-But somewhere between rising Airbnb prices, visa runs, overcrowded hotspots, and burnout disguised as freedom, the conversation started changing.
+But somewhere between rising Airbnb prices, visa runs, overcrowded hotspots, and burnout disguised as freedom, the conversation started changing into why remote workers leaving expensive cities.

 In 2026, digital nomads are asking a very different question: